01 of 06

-When changing out your present bathtub, augering the drain, performing minor repairs, or even something as basic as running a plastic Zip-It to remove hair, you need to remove the tub drain.
+When changing out your present bathtub, augering the drain, performing minor bathroom repairs, or even something as basic as running a plastic Zip-It to remove hair, you will need to remove the tub drain.

 But this is not so easy, because the drain assembly was designed to stay firmly in place.
 Start with five FAQs that are not obvious just from looking at the drain:

-- Does It Lift Out or Turn Out?
-It unscrews out counter-clockwise.
+Does the Drain Lift Out or Turn Out?

 Tools and Materials

 - Special Tool (Recommended): A plug wrench is one of those ultra-cheap tools that you can use for only one thing--removing a drain.
 If you have a few extra minutes to run down to your nearest hardware store and get a plug wrench, you will save much frustration.
 It is a dead-simple tool that will make your job much easier.
 (Buy From Amazon - Superior Tool Plug Wrench)

 - Ordinary Tools (Alternative): Needle-nose Vise-Grip tool and regular pliers.

 - Plumber's Putty: Absolutely necessary in order to turn the drain assembly back in place and prevent water from leaking.
 Bathtub caulk is not a substitute.
 (Buy From Amazon - Oatley Hercules Plumber's Putty)